tfinnm/tfinnm/README.md

 # Howdy!

 I'm Toby McDonald, a 16 year old american software developer.
+I work primarily in Java and PHP doing primarily DevOps and database front ends.
+While the majority of my projects never make it off of being a local repo, and even more are uploaded as private repos, but I've made a few public either to share them with specific othe groups of people or if I think it could be useful to others.

 ## Projects:
 ### Cache Bot